Phoenix.new Launches Remote Agent-Powered Dev Environments for Elixir

 DHI is now available via Docker Hub, with access determined by Docker’s subscription tiers.
 The setup documentation and customisation tools are included as part of the release.

-MMS • RSS
+MMS RSS

 Posted on mongodb google news.
 Visit mongodb google news

-Covea Finance grew its position in MongoDB, Inc. (NASDAQ:MDB – Free Report) by 72.1% in the first quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+Covea Finance raised its holdings in shares of MongoDB, Inc. (NASDAQ:MDBFree Report) by 72.1% in the 1st quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
 The institutional investor owned 28,400 shares of the company’s stock after buying an additional 11,900 shares during the quarter.
-Covea Finance’s holdings in MongoDB were worth $4,981,000 at the end of the most recent quarter.
+Covea Finance’s holdings in MongoDB were worth $4,981,000 as of its most recent filing with the Securities & Exchange Commission.

-Check Out Our Latest Research Report on MongoDB
+Get Our Latest Stock Report on MDB

 MongoDB, Inc, together with its subsidiaries, provides general purpose database platform worldwide.
 The company provides MongoDB Atlas, a hosted multi-cloud database-as-a-service solution; MongoDB Enterprise Advanced, a commercial database server for enterprise customers to run in the cloud, on-premises, or in a hybrid environment; and Community Server, a free-to-download version of its database, which includes the functionality that developers need to get started with MongoDB.